shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-viewability.md

 ---
 title: Microsoft Monetize - Reporting on viewability
-Description: Learn about viewability metrics that are available and best practices for making optimal use of them. ms.date: 10/28/2023
+description: Learn about viewability metrics that are available and best practices for making optimal use of them. ms.date: 10/28/2023
 ---